 Whom can I contact about reinstatement?

 The Faculty Petition Board is anonymous and cannot be contacted by students or parents.
 Students can direct general questions about the reinstatement application and reenrollment process to the Student Success Office at email@example.com.
 Due to the Family Education Rights and Privacy Act, the University cannot release student information to parents without the student's written permission.
 It is preferable for students to contact us directly so we can view their records and provide the most accurate information.
-If you are seeking additional support, please consider contacting the Parents & Family Warmline at 301-314-7651.
+If you are seeking additional support, please consider contacting the Parent Warmline at firstname.lastname@example.org or 301-314-7651.

 How will I know if my child is experiencing academic problems?

 The best way to remain informed about your child's academic progress is to have open communication with your child.
 Due to the Family Education Rights and Privacy Act the University cannot release student information to parents without the student's written permission.
 Unfortunately, when students are reluctant to share that they are experiencing academic problems, parents may be the last to know about these difficulties.

 What is academic probation?
 What is academic dismissal?

 Academic probation and dismissal are solely determined by cumulative GPA.
 Students are placed on academic probation if their cumulative GPA falls below 2.0.
 Students who have earned at least 60 credits are academically dismissed if their cumulative GPA remains below 2.0 for a second consecutive semester (excluding winter and summer terms).
 Students are notified by the Office of the Registrar when they are placed on academic probation and are required to consult an academic advisor.
 When students are academically dismissed, they are notified by the Student Success Office.
 This notice includes a statement that registration for the next semester (excluding winter or summer terms) will be canceled.
 Visit the Undergraduate Catalog for more information about the academic dismissal and probation policies.

 My child is experiencing academic difficulties.
 What can I do?